Friday, June 5, 2009

 botch a cue, step on someone's line,

-we'll recover, it won't be a disaster.
+it won't be a disaster.

-Among friends, what does a little laughter matter!
+Among friends, what does

 ---Faith Chatham